cuhksz-nlp/McASP/README.md

 For ZEN, you can download the pre-trained model from [here](https://github.com/sinovation/ZEN).

-For McASP, you can download the models we trained in our experiments from here (coming soon).
+For McASP, you can download the models we trained in our experiments from [here](https://pan.baidu.com/s/1aRxpvQEntEle_yIizhvUqQ) (passcode: d3V9).

 ## Run on Sample Data